Versent/unicreds/README.md

 # development

-I use `goconvey` to watch my code and run tests on save.
+I use `scantest` to watch my code and run tests on save.

 ```
-go get github.com/smartystreets/goconvey
+go get github.com/smartystreets/scantest
 ```

 # todo